 You are withdrawn from your course because you have failed because in the Award Board’s academic judgement, you have not engaged or demonstrated your ability to succeed.

 We hope that with our support you will be able to achieve your intended award.
-However, if you don’t achieve all of the credit you need for your award, you may be entitled to an exit award, providing you have met the required outcomes this will be in a named subject.
+However, if you don’t achieve all of the credit you need for your award, you may be entitled to an exit award, providing you have met the required outcomes.

 If you are not entitled to an exit award you will receive official documentation recognising the credit you have achieved.